 This course emphasizes fluency speaking and is designed to provide students the opportunity to practice the language through discussion of selected texts and topics of interest.
 SPAN 135 prepares students to express opinions, ideas, points of view and critiques on debates, readings and films.
 With this goal in mind, this course will also provide exposure to other language skills important to the development of fluency in speaking Spanish.
 The course will meet for three hours per week with the lecturer and one hour with the language assistant.
 This course counts for the major.

 Requisite: SPAN 130, Spanish Placement Test or with permission of Language Coordinator.
 Limited to 15 students per section.
 Fall and spring semesters.
-Lecturer Bel and Assistants.2015-16: Not offered
+Lecturer Bel and Assistants.2016-17: Offered in Fall 2016 and Spring 2017

 This course is designed specifically for native or heritage speakers of Spanish with oral proficiency but little or no formal training in the language.
 Generally, these are learners who were raised in homes where Spanish was spoken.
 The course is designed to build on the language base students already possess.
 Spanish-speaking students are not viewed as using an “improper” form of Spanish that is incorrect or needs to be eliminated.
 Rather, their language is viewed as an extremely valid means of oral communication.
 The primary purpose of this course is to develop reading and writing skills, although all of four language skills (listening, speaking, reading, and writing) are emphasized via cultural and community activities.

 Limited to 15 students.
 Fall and spring semesters.
-Lecturer Barrios-Beltran.2015-16: Not offered
+Lecturer Barrios-Beltran.2016-17: Not offered

 In this course students will learn how to approach writing as a process.
 The emphasis is on writing as a communicative act rather than as a mere language exercise.
 As such, emphasis is given to the interaction between the author and the text, the target audience, and the purpose and message of the final product.
 In order to develop the necessary skills that good writers should have, the course will focus on expanding vocabulary, exploring rhetorical techniques for organizing information, developing strategies for writing, and characterizing the target audience(s).
 At the same time we will insist upon critical readings, and the processes of revising and editing.
 In addition, this course includes the study of written texts (narrative, description, poems, reports, essays, letters, etc.), and of literature's many genres and subgenres (prose, poetry, drama, etc.).
 This course counts for the major.
 Conducted entirely in Spanish.